kvatnynito/Cybersecurity-Portfolio2/README.md

 This portfolio is a planned 6-repo project set focused on building hands-on skills across detection engineering, vulnerability management, endpoint hardening, Azure security, GRC, and automation.

-It is designed as the next portfolio phase after completion of Portfolio 1, which focuses on lab infrastructure, telemetry, and investigation workflows.
+It is designed as the next portfolio phase after completion of Portfolio 1, which focuses on lab infrastructure, telemetry pipelines, and investigation workflows.

 ---